 The toolbox talks were delivered once a week for eight weeks at the start of the shift at the beginning of the workweek.
 One hundred and four workers were trained using the first method, and 100 using the second method.

-What did the results of the study show?
+What Did the Results of the Study Show?

 An overall result of this study shows that using toolbox talks helps to improve safety knowledge.
-However, when we include narratives, and questions and answers, there is a significant improvement in the retained of safety knowledge.
+However, when we include narratives, and questions and answers, there is a significant improvement in the retention of safety knowledge.

 Diving further into the results, we see that there were varying levels of improvement for the workers involved in the toolbox talks that included the narratives, and questions and answers.